Chip Images

 Transistors

 Transistors are one of the elementary components of electronics.
 Each transistor has 3 terminals - source, gate, and drain.
-When the gate receives a sufficient voltage, the source and drain are connected, otherwise they are disconnected.
+The voltage applied to the gate determines the amount of resistance between the source and drain - low voltage results in high resistance (an open switch, "off"), and high voltage results in low resistance (a closed switch, "on").
 The source and drain terminals of transistors are formed from the Diffusion layer, while the gate is usually made of polysilicon (though some older chips use metal gates).
-In depletion-load NMOS logic, certain transistors are depletion-mode - always on, and generally used as pull-up resistors.
-Some chips also use depletion-mode transistors for design simplification (by allowing polysilicon to cross diffusion without forming transistors) or even to thwart reverse-engineering attempts.
+In depletion-load NMOS logic, certain transistors are depletion-mode - on by default, and generally used as pull-up resistors.
+Some chips also use depletion-mode transistors for design simplification (by allowing polysilicon to cross diffusion without forming transistors) or even to thwart reverse-engineering attempts (by creating fake transistors which don't actually do anything).

 In my images, transistors are cyan.